Dog ears come in two main variety: floppy and pointy. Today we’re looking at the longest and floppiest ears on earth.

 We have to mention their howling or “baying”.
 You have to prepare your ears (and your neighbors) for hours of loud singing.
 It’s in their nature to bark and howl at everything, which is why this dog may be a rare sight in most neighborhoods.

 6. Cavalier King Charles Spaniel

-The Cavalier is a gentle soul who wants to share their love with everyone around them.
+The Cavalier is a gentle and sweet soul that just wants to be apart of your day.
 Their often touted as being a “velcro” dog, sticking to you throughout the day.